Krishank/reactjs-basics/README.md

 # reactjs-basics
 Basic React Project Follow the training for beginner : https://www.youtube.com/playlist?list=PL55RiY5tL51oyA8euSROLjMFZbXaV7skS)

-#State this branch will explain How to use State in order to re render the component

-Please see this video: https://www.youtube.com/watch?v=Iw2BLUjQo1E&index=10&list=PL55RiY5tL51oyA8euSROLjMFZbXaV7skS

-this.setState({
-  age: this.state.age + 1,
-  year: this.state.year + 1
-});
+#stateless-components this branch will explain how to create stateless components this is recomanded be careful while using states and if your Component don't have any state make it satateless Component please see Header.js we can use props in our stateless components

 #Webpack
 #Webpack-Dev-Server (For Running localhost)